Diamonds Are Forever (film): Filming

 Filming began on 5 April 1971, with the South African scenes actually shot in the desert near Las Vegas.
 The scene was originally written to include Mr. Wint and Mr. Kidd killing Dr. Tynan by forcing a scorpion down his mouth, but it was rewritten in order to be approved by British censors.
-The film was shot primarily in the United States, with locations including the Los Angeles International Airport, Universal City Studios and eight hotels of Las Vegas.
+The film was shot primarily in the United States, with locations including Los Angeles International Airport, Universal City Studios and eight hotels of Las Vegas.
 Besides Pinewood Studios in Buckinghamshire, other places in England were Dover and Southampton.
 The climactic oil rig sequence was shot off the shore of Oceanside, California.
 Other filming locations included Cap D'Antibes in France for the opening scenes, Amsterdam and Frankfurt Airport.
 The exteriors for the finale on board the were filmed when the vessel was at the Port of Southampton.

 Filming in Las Vegas took place mostly in hotels owned by Howard Hughes, for he was a friend of Cubby Broccoli's.
 Getting the streets empty to shoot was achieved through the collaboration of Hughes, the Las Vegas police, and the shopkeepers' association.
 The International Hotel doubled for the Whyte House, and since the owner of the Circus Circus was a Bond fan, he allowed the Circus to be used on film and even made a cameo.
 The cinematographers said filming in Las Vegas at night had an advantage: no additional illumination was required due to the high number of neon lights.
 Sean Connery made the most of his time on location in Las Vegas.
 "I didn't get any sleep at all.
 We shot every night, I caught all the shows and played golf all day.
 On the weekend I collapsed – boy, did I collapse.
 Like a skull with legs."
 He also played the slot machines, and once delayed a scene because he was collecting his winnings.
 While shooting in Las Vegas, Connery dated his co-stars Lana Wood and Jill St. John.